christyChenYa/CalWaterPolo/README.md

 Python 2.7 is used in this project, and files with .ipynb extension should be opened with jupyter notebook to run them.

 This project organizes 26 water polo game videos (important events are extracted from each game and saved as different clips, and respective json files contain event labels and times), tracks movements of players, ball, and goalies.
-Tracks are used to train models for objective detectiona and tracking.
-Some detailed analysis are followed to enhance players' perofrmance.
+Tracks are used to train models for objective detection and tracking.
+Detailed analyses are followed to enhance players' perofrmance.

 # DATA ORGANIZATION